|Aix Scientifics® Clinical Research Organisation|

 European Donor Haemovigilance system (EDoH)

 The term 'haemovigilance' (haeme = blood) refers to measures for control and quality assurance of blood donation and transfusion.
-These will be recorded and reported, where failures or product damages appear.
+It will be recorded and reported, where failures or product damages appear.
 In a narrower sense, haemovigilance is the mandatory reporting of serious reactions and incidents to the competent authority.
-In a broader sense it includes the recording and analysis of all, also less serious incidents, including errors that only could lead to serious reactions and incidents.
+In a broader sense it includes the recording and analysis of the whole, also less serious incidents, including errors that only could lead to serious reactions and incidents.
 Ultimately, the effort is invested to identify sources of error and to correct them.

-In January 2012 the Haemovigilance System, developed by Aix Scientifics®, was placed on the Internet and has since been available to all interested apheresis centres, initially under a seven-year study [see ClinicalTrials.gov: NCT01576237].
+In January 2012 the European Donor Haemovigilance System, developed by Aix Scientifics®, was placed on the Internet and has since been available to all interested apheresis centres, initially under a seven-year study [see ClinicalTrials.gov: NCT01576237].
 Currently, apheresis centres participate in Belgium, Germany, Austria and Switzerland.
 The system is multilingual and participation of further countries is possible and desirable.

 To date, over 25,000 puncture, citrate, circulatory, donor compliance and technical problems in plasma, platelet, leukocyte (stem cell, granulocyte, monocyte), erythrocyte and multi-component apheresis and whole blood donations were collected.